KalbiProject/KalbiProxy/README.md

 ## What is KalbiProxy ?

-KalbiProxy is a SIP Proxy Server built using the Kalbi Framework/SDK
+KalbiProxy is a SIP Proxy/Registrar Server built using the Kalbi Framework/SDK

 This is not a production server (yet!) but it illustrates the usage of the Kalbi Framework/SDK